Fully quantum fluctuation theorems: Conclusions and outlook

 In this investigation we have tacitly assumed that the heat bath can be taken as initially being in the Gibbs state.
 It would be desirable to let go of this assumption, e.g.~via typicality \cite{Popescu06,Goldstein06} (see further discussions in Appendix \ref{SecAddtnlRmrks}).

-On a more technical note one may observe that whenever we actively have referred to the properties of the spectrum of the Hamiltonian of the reservoir, we have always assumed that it is a pure point spectrum.
-An analysis that explicitly investigates the effects of reservoir spectra that contains a continuum could potentially be useful.
+On a more technical note one may observe that whenever we actively have referred to the properties of the spectrum of the Hamiltonian of the reservoir, we have always assumed that it is a point spectrum.
+An analysis that explicitly investigates the effects of reservoir spectra that contain a continuum could potentially be useful.

 One can imagine several generalizations of the results in this investigation.
 It does for example seem plausible with a grand canonical version, thus not only including energy flows, but also the flow of particles.
-(For a previous grand canonical fluctuation relation see \cite{Yi12}.)
+(For a previous grand canonical fluctuation relation, see \cite{Yi12}.)
+More generally one could consider settings with multiple conserved quantities \cite{Lostaglio15d,Halpern15c,Guryanova15,PerernauLlobet15}.

 Another potential generalization concerns a classical version of the conditional fluctuation relations.
 We have already obtained a particular class of classical conditional fluctuation theorems (Appendix \ref{SecClassicalConditional}).
 However, these are classical in the sense of being diagonal with respect to a fixed energy eigenbasis, which should not be confused with a classical phase space setting.
 It seems reasonable that the structure of pairs of measurement operators, translated to functions over phase space, with classical counterparts for the Gibbs and partition maps, could combine with phase space flows to yield classical conditional fluctuation theorems.
 It may also be possible to bridge such a classical phase space approach to the quantum setting via Wigner functions and other phase space representations of quantum states.